pystokes/impulso/README.md

 - Make all images one numpy.array (npy file), so can not deal with large-scale datasets
 - Detect just one kind of objects
   - Can not multi kind of objects like detecting cat and dog
+- Resized input and output are the same size

 ## Author
 [LotFun](https://github.com/pystokes)